Policy-Driven Data Management

 will mount a union UFS and add a policy to migrate files inside the mount point at

-To check the status of a policy, use the following command:
+To check the status of all the policies, use the following command:

 In the output:

-Files/Directories Scannedrepresents the number of files/directories Alluxio master evaluated for this policy during the last scan.
+Files/Directories Scannedrepresents the number of files/directories evaluated for this policy during the last scan.

-Files/Directories Pending Actionrepresents the number of files/directories that have some actions to be executed soon per definition of the policy.
+Files/Directories Pending Actionrepresents the number of files/directories that have scheduled actions to be executed per definition of the policy.

 Files/Directories Completedrepresents the number of files/directories whose statuses match the completion state of the policy.

 Actions Runningrepresents the number of actions that are currently being executed to enforce the policy.

 Actions Succeededrepresents the number of actions that are completed successfully.

 Descriptionrepresents the description of what action is doing.